 - Unusually low price — quality components cost money.

-- No deposit protection — always check HIES registration before paying.
+- No deposit protection — always check registration before paying.

 - Claims of 'free' solar that aren't grants — sometimes a lease where you don't own the panels.